 3. Help students learn to “prove” their ideas by looking back at the text or graphics.

-4. Basic test taking strategies should be taught and practiced
+4. Basic test prep strategies should be taught and practiced

 - Reading all answer choices before choosing